sangam962895/-AI-Plant-Disease-Detection/README.md

 - **Image quality matters** — Use clear, well-lit photos.
 The leaf should fill most of the frame.
 - **Single leaf preferred** — Isolate one symptomatic leaf for best accuracy.
-- **Low confidence results are hidden** — If no result appears, try a sharper/closer image.
+- **Low confidence = no result** — If no result appears, try a sharper or closer image.
-- **Use the chatbot** — After diagnosis, the AI chatbot is pre-loaded with your result.
+- **Use the chatbot** — After diagnosis, the AI Plant Assistant is pre-loaded with your result.
 Ask specific questions like dosage, timing, or organic alternatives.
+- **Supported formats** — PNG, JPG, JPEG, GIF, WebP up to 10MB.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how to get started:
+Here's how:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature-name`